curious-bigcat/onelake_snowflake_iceberg/README.md

 - The feature has region limitations; ensure the shortcut and target are in the same region and that your region is supported in Fabric.

 ---

+### FAQ
+- Q: Can multiple engines write to the same Iceberg table simultaneously?
+  - A: Avoid concurrent writers unless they share a compatible catalog and locking; prefer a single writer (Snowflake or Fabric/Spark) at a time.
+- Q: Why doesn’t my Fabric Shortcut show the table?
+  - A: Ensure you target the table folder (e.g., `spotify_users/`) under Tables, not `data/` or `metadata/`, and that region and admin toggles are correct.
+- Q: Where do I find the Iceberg metadata path for Snowflake references?
+  - A: Use `SYSTEM$GET_ICEBERG_TABLE_INFORMATION('<DB>.<SCHEMA>.<TABLE>')` and copy the `metadataLocation`.

 ### 7) Ingest Local CSVs (movies, ratings) into Fabric as Delta Tables
 Use your existing Lakehouse to create Delta tables from CSVs and enable virtualization to Iceberg for Snowflake reads.